aVariengien/esn-vs-lstm-on-cross-situationnal-learning/README.md

 #### Context of creation
 This repository compile the work I did during an internship in 2020 in the Mnemosyne Team (Inria Bordeaux) with Xavier Hinaut.
+This repository is the code used for the experiments in the paper https://arxiv.org/abs/2012.01748 (published as a preprint).

 ## Content